 - The stock assessment was based on the KMNTB sub-area only, and the extent to which it is reflective of the other two (smaller) sub-areas is unknown.

 Fishery Interactions

 Main QMS bycatch species are snapper, red gurnard, John dory and tarakihi.
+Interactions with other species are currently being characterised.

 6. FOR FURTHER INFORMATION